Vahan Tekeyan: Career

 Beginning in 1896, he worked as trading official, a job that involved a good deal of travel in Europe.
 He worked for a time as a newspaper editor in Beirut and, later, in Cairo.
 He also worked as a teacher and became involved in political and social activism.

 In addition, he began to write and publish poetry.
 His first collection of poems, The Wonders, was published in Paris in 1901.
 From his base in Cairo, he wrote frequently for Armenian periodicals in the West, and in 1905 he founded the periodical Shirak, which published the work of many writers in the Armenian diaspora.

 After the collapse of the dictatorial regime of Abdul Hamid II, the sultan of the Ottoman Empire, in 1909, Tekeyan moved from Cairo to Constantinople, where he continued to publish Shirak and became an established public figure in Constantinople.
 When the First World War began in 1914, Tekeyan happened to be in Egypt, which enabled him to escape the bloodshed.
 Eventually, however, he did return to Constantinople, where he edited a newspaper, Voice of the People, then served as director of the Central School.
 Political tumult in Constantinople ultimately drove him back to Egypt, where he edited the daily newspaper Arev until the end of his life.

 Tekeyan's poems include: The Armenian Church, A Prayer on the Eve of Tomorrow, Your Memory Tonight, When the Day Finally Comes, and Your Name.

 His later collections of poetry include The Wonderful Renaissance (1914), Midnight to the Dawn (1919), Love (1933), Hayerghutyun (1943), and Tagharan (1944).
 He also translated works by Shakespeare, Victor Hugo, and Oscar Wilde into Armenian.

 He died in 1945 in Cairo, where he is buried at the Armenian cemetery.

 Legacy

-He is regarded in Armenian literary circles as the "Prince of Armenian Poetry," as his poetry, especially his sonnets, are masterpieces of Armenian literature.
+He has been called the "Prince of Armenian Poetry."
 Tekeyan's themes in poetry revolved mostly around love, such as compassionate love, love for one's homeland, or love for humanity.

-Another Armenian intellectual and poet, Vahe Vahian, was heavily influenced by Vahan Tekeyan's work, from where his pen-name came from.
+Another Armenian intellectual and poet, Vahe Vahian, was heavily influenced by Vahan Tekeyan's work, from where his pen name came from.

-His Complete Works, in nine volumes, were published in Cairo in 1949–50.
-Volumes of selected works was issued in Beirut in 1954 and in Yerevan in 1970.
+His complete works, in nine volumes, were published in Cairo in 1949–50.
+Volumes of selected works were issued in Beirut in 1954 and in Yerevan in 1970.
 A collection of his letters was published in Los Angeles in 1983.

-The Tekeyan Cultural Association, the most important institution of its kind in the Armenian diaspora was founded in 1947 in Beirut, and now has branches around the world.
+The Tekeyan Cultural Association was founded in 1947 in Beirut, and now has branches around the world.